LuisNivar/technical-test/02-CAT-FETCH/README.md

-# Prueba técnica para Juniors y Trainees de React en Live Coding.
+# Technical test for React Juniors and Trainees in Live Coding.

 ## APIs: